-In an effort to reduce risk and exposure to our users and staff at the Food Pantry, we will be operating differently for the Fall Quarter and until further notice.
+In an effort to reduce risk and exposure to our users and staff at the Food Pantry, we will be operating differently until further notice.
 Food Pantry users will no longer be allowed to shop for their own food; instead, we will provide pre-packed boxes that you will be able to pick up in a low-contact way.

 Pickups will continue to be on Tuesdays 4pm-8pm during classes and 2pm-6pm during breaks.